Developmental Psychology

 Kil’s areas of expertise are in parenting, mindfulness, and culture.
 A process-focused researcher, Dr. Kil’s work emphasizes the complex pathways that link parents’ and children’s cognitions and behaviour across diverse contexts.
 In collaboration with clinical scientists, she also examines novel targets for improving parenting and children’s social and emotional development.

-In combination, we investigate timely and critical research questions that push the field of Developmental Psychology forward in three major ways, including: (1) the use of multiple methods in controlled and “field” settings, (2) the expansion of the field’s reach, to include a greater diversity of participants and researchers, (3) the importance of examining experience and context in balance with controlled experimental studies.
-We welcome graduate student and post-doctoral researcher applications that correspond to these core strengths.
+In combination, we investigate timely and critical research questions that push the field of Developmental Psychology forward in three major ways, including: (1) the use of mixed methods within controlled experimental designs and “field” settings, (2) the expansion of the field’s reach to include a greater diversity of participants and researchers, (3) the importance of understanding "the child" across various physical, psychological, and relational spheres.

 For more detailed information click on individual faculty members in the list above.